senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

     export SENZING_AIRGAPPED_FILENAME=my-senzing-airgapped
     ```

-1. Make a directory on a non-airgapped system for artifacts to be transferred to air-gapped system.
+1. Make a directory On the non-airgapped system that will be used to
+   aggregate artifacts to be transferred to air-gapped system.
    Example:

     ```console